thiagoteixeira/json-diff-service/README.md

 - [all] Create E2E Tests
 - [facade-service] Add Exception handler using a ControllerAdvice implementation
 - [business-service] Add Exception handler using a ControllerAdvice implementation
+- [all] Add Swagger API documentation to all endpoints
 - [all] Generate Docker images for all modules during build execution
 - [data-service] Add validation to accept request body only with Base64 encrypted value
 - [facade-service] Add validation to accept request body only with Base64 encrypted value